2025 Pakistan floods: Punjab

 On 20 August 2025, the province of Punjab, Pakistan, along with three rivers, experienced the most severe floods since the 1988 Punjab floods.
 Triggered by unusually intense monsoon rains, and cross-border dam water releases resulting from reservoirs reaching full capacity, the floods devastated large areas, particularly along the Ravi, Sutlej, and Chenab rivers.

 India’s opening of dam gates in Jammu and Kashmir after reservoirs reached full capacity caused sudden downstream surges, prompting emergency flood alerts and evacuations in Punjab, Pakistan.
 Record floods in Ravi, Sutlej and Chenab after water releases by India and monsoon rains have impacted at least 4.7 million people.
 Multiple breaches had to be done to protect the Qadirabad, Suleimanki and Khanki headworks from flood flows of up to one million cusecs.
 Ravi river whose water had been diverted to India as part of the Indus Waters Treaty and which had greatly shrank from its original size, received unprecedented flood flows submerging many settlements built on the river bed, submerging even parts of Lahore.

 The floods claimed over 300 lives, in various districts of Punjab.
-According to NDMA, displacement exceeded 4.7 Million people in Punjab with nearly 2.8 Million evacuated.
+According to NDMA, displacement exceeded 4.7 million people in Punjab with nearly 2.8 million evacuated.
+The numbers were later significantly reduced to about 150,000 displaced and 2.7 million evacuated.
 Provincial casualties stood at 300 dead and 661 injured according to NDMA.
 A total of 238 houses were damaged with 4 completely destroyed.

 CM Maryam Nawaz Sharif ordered a major rescue operation, deploying army units across seven districts: Lahore, Narowal, Kasur, Sialkot, Okara, Faisalabad, and Sargodha.
 All provincial resources were mobilized.
-Emergency measures included hospital preparedness, evacuation of residents and livestock, and relief coordination with Rescue 1122 and PDMA.Over 300 Pilgrims were rescued by the Rescue 1122 and the Armed forces, the water levels reached heights of up to 10-12 feet but were largely removed once the flood waters receded Over 150,000 to 210,000 people were evacuated proactively following Indian flood alerts and domestic forecasting.
+Emergency measures included hospital preparedness, evacuation of residents and livestock, and relief coordination with Rescue 1122 and PDMA.
+Over 300 pilgrims were rescued by the Rescue 1122 and the Armed forces, the water levels reached heights of up to 10-12 feet but were largely removed once the flood waters receded.
+Over 150,000 to 210,000 people were evacuated proactively following Indian flood alerts and domestic forecasting.

-Gurdwara Darbar Sahib Kartarpur a Sikh temple was inundated following overflow of the Ravi river, flood waters reached heights of 10–12 feet.
+Gurdwara Darbar Sahib Kartarpur, a Sikh temple, was inundated following overflow of the Ravi river, flood waters reached heights of 10–12 feet.
 The pilgrims were rescued by a collective effort of the Rescue 1122 and Armed Forces.
-The water was soon removed once the river levels subsided with restoration work underway Kartarpur Sahib, a major Sikh pilgrimage site in Narowal, saw its ground floor flooded.
+The water was soon removed once the river levels subsided with restoration work underway.
+Kartarpur Sahib, a major Sikh pilgrimage site in Narowal, saw its ground floor flooded.
 Punjab, considered the breadbasket of Pakistan lost over 2.2 million hectares of farmland.